joshcanhelp/josh-to-11/content/post/2020/0000-00-00-auth0-plus-wp-json-api.md

 Again, all of these steps are to create an application that can generate access tokens for testing.
 When this system is put live, you'll need to request access tokens during login from the applications that want to call the WP REST API.

-## Manage WP users with Auth0

-In order for this system to work, we'll need the users in WordPress tied to users in Auth0.
-Thankfully we have a solution for that, the [Login by Auth0 plugin](https://wordpress.org/plugins/auth0/).
-Follow the [installation instructions](https://auth0.com/docs/cms/wordpress-plugin/install-login-by-auth0) (scroll down to the **Manual setup** section to connect the site to an existing database connection like the one we used above) and test the login process to make sure authentication is working.

-Once this is working, logins are handled with Auth0 and, on the first successful login/registration, the Auth0 user ID will be stored in the users metadata.
-We'll use this in the next part of the tutorial to make a call on a user's behalf.

-The last step of this configuration is making sure we always have a user in WordPress if we have one in Auth0.
-This will case the case where a user logs into the external application first and then needs to make changes in WordPress.
-Without a WordPress user, that would not be possible.

-Go to **Auth0 > Settings > Advanced** tab in the WordPress admin.
-Turn on **User Migration Endpoints** and click **Save Changes**.
-You will see a migration token appear.
-Leave this tab open so we can use it later.

-TODO: Add Rule to look for or add user

 ## Access token authorization in WP

 We have our API modelled in our Authorization Server, Auth0, and we're able to get access tokens for that API, and users in WordPress are being managed with Auth0.
 Now we need to enable the API to receive these access tokens, validate them, and make decisions for protected routes.